SelfLearnDevOps/SelfLearnDevops.github.io/README.md

        - Prerequiste : Learn Github Concepts - Github Repos and Actions with Demo

 ### Agenda
-- Know Github
+- Learn Github Action Worfklow Syntax
-- Create your Own Github Repos
+- Create your First Github Action Step by Step
-- Know Github Actions
-- Create your Own Github Actions workflow
+- Create your First Github Secret
-- Demo Showing Github Repos and Actions
+- Integrate Github Actions with your Azure Subscription
+- Automation at its best, create your first service on Azure
+- Build and Deploy code on Azure Services

 [![GithubReposAction](Images/HandsonLabGithubActions.png)](https://youtu.be/ucFCcBwz1ss)